-On November 7, 2013, the Company awarded a contract to Geotech of Toronto to perform an airborne Mag-VTEM-PLusTM geophysical survey over the Eastmain-Léran/Alta Option and
+On November 7, 2013, the Company awarded a contract to Geotech of Toronto to perform an airborne Mag-VTEM-PLusTM geophysical survey over the Eastmain-Léran/Alta Option and Eastmain-Léran projects.

-Eastmain-Léran projects.
 The survey was designed using 50-m line spacing.
 A total of 3,361 line-kms covering the both projects were surveyed from November 10 to December 7, 2013.
 The final report was received in February 2014.
 Based on the geophysical results obtained, a number of anomalous electromagnetic (EM) zones typical of polymetallic massive sulphides as well as structural NE-SW conductors have been identified on both projects.

-Update for the Twelve Months Period Ended on September 30, 2017
+Update for Quarter Ended December 31, 2017